Model-Informed Flows for Bayesian Inference: Experiments

 For all experiments, we utilize the Adam optimizer \citep{kingma2014adam} and initialize all learnable parameters from a standard Gaussian distribution with a standard deviation of 0.1.
 For our Model-Informed Flow (MIF) evaluations, distinct configurations are used: the experiments in \Cref{sec:impact_components} primarily consider a single-layer \emph{affine} MIF to clearly assess its structural components.
 In subsequent experiments, including the network expressiveness analysis and comprehensive benchmarks, MIF's conditioning networks are implemented as multi-layer perceptrons with ReLU activation functions to explore the impact of increased representational capacity via hidden units.

 We perform 100,000 optimization iterations, using 256 Monte Carlo samples to approximate the ELBO during training.
 After training, the final ELBO is evaluated using 100,000 fresh samples for reliable estimation.
 For each model configuration, we report the best ELBO achieved after exploring six learning rates (logarithmically spaced from $10^{-1}$ to $10^{-6}$).
-Additional details regarding the benchmark models, specific variational family configurations, and MLP architectures are provided in \Cref{app:experimental_details}.
+Additional details regarding the benchmark models, specific variational family configurations, training time comparison, and MLP architectures are provided in \Cref{app:experimental_details}.
+Our implementation is available at \url{https://github.com/joohwanko/Model-Informed-Flow}